woodstockcs/john-jacob-python-string-methods/README.md

 1. `cd ~` then `git clone https://github.com/woodstockcs/john-jacob-python-string-methods.git` to copy the files for this project onto your virtual machine.
 1. `ls` to see the result, then `cd` into the new directory.
 1. Open `speak.py` and do as many of the problems as you can.
 Support and further instructions are below.
 1. When you're done, show Mr. Smith your code!
-Then submit the assignment doc on google classroom.
+Then submit the assignment doc on google classroom, including a screenshot of the challenge you found to be the most satisfying to figure out.

 ## Example: Swapcase